SenseNet/sncom-resources/_docs/tutorials/starting-out-with-aurelia.md

 ```
 Now open **./src/app.ts** and subscribe to the login state just like we did it in the Login component.
 At this time we don't need to *unsubscribe* because *app* is our main component - it will be attached right after Aurelia's bootstrap process and will be detached on window close.

-Update the *app.ts* file with the followings:
+Update the *app.ts* file with the following:

 ```ts
 import { Repository, LoginState } from "@sensenet/client-core";